John Franklin Daniel III: Post-war archaeological career

 The young Daniel rapidly ascended as a prominent authority in Mediterranean archaeology.
 He was appointed as curator of the Mediterranean section of the University of Pennsylvania Museum of Archaeology and Anthropology in 1946, and became chief editor of the American Journal of Archaeology in 1947.
 The following year, he was appointed as Professor of Classical Archaeology at University of Pennsylvania.

 Daniel met Alice Kober in 1941 at the Archaeological Institute of America, while delivering a presentation on the Bronze Age Kourion.
-The two became lifelong friends, and collaborated on deciphering the Cypro-Minoan syllabary.
+The two became lifelong friends, and collaborated on studying the Cypro-Minoan syllabary.
 Daniel's work in this area helped to establish new methodologies for decryption of ancient languages.

 Death and legacy

 On December 17, 1948 Daniel set out with Rodney Young to scout a new archaeological site in Turkey, now known as Gordion.
 While scouting the site in a jeep with Young, Daniel became suddenly ill, and was pronounced dead at a hospital in Antalya.
 His death has been suggested as a possible heart attack or aneurysm.
 Daniel's assistant, the archaeologist Ellen Kohler believed that foul play was involved in his death.
 Sara Anderson Immerwahr, a colleague and friend of Daniel, later stated that she believed he had been poisoned as a consequence of his espionage activities.

 His death came as a surprise to the Museum of Archaeology and Anthropology, and he was memorialized in an obituary in the American Journal of Archaeology.
 Rodney Young subsequently took up Daniel's work at Gordion and Cyprus.
 After his death, Daniel's work became obscure again until the 1980s, when it was reassessed and praised by contemporary archaeologists.